how much does a samurai armor cost

 The earnings of a Samurai differed based on their status.
 Upper Samurai typically earned around 100, 200, or 250 koku, which after deductions, amounted to between 22 to 60 koku.
 Lower Samurai, on the other hand, got stipends of fifteen koku and rations for three, thirteen koku and rations for two, or ten koku and rations for one.
 Some even got a cash stipend that was less than this.
 Samurai of middle rank and above had a net income of no more than seven to ten koku.
 However, less than 12 percent of retainers made 100 koku or more; in fact, a significant majority, about 70 percent of the retainer corps, made 40 koku or less.

-Indeed, a good number of Samurai were able to purchase their own armor.
+Indeed, a good number of Samurai were able to purchase their own armor, they often need to rent armor from their lords, this is called rental armor (Okashi gusoku 御貸具足).
 However, their choice of armor was often influenced by their financial situation.
 Some Samurai chose the tatami-gusoku, a less expensive type of samurai armor, over the more traditional forms.
 This was due to the fact that it was one of the few types of armor they could practically use, a concern that the more affluent upper ranks samurai class didn’t have to consider.